4. MEASURE THE IMPACT

 This video will give you a short introduction to carbon footprinting.
 It is likely this is a topic that is unfamiliar to you as a healthcare professional.
 We at CSH have designed this document to enable you to calculate the carbon emissions and carbon savings associated with your specific project.

-If you would like to know more about this topic, take a look at our Carbon Footprinting for Healthcare on our Courses page.
+If you would like to know more about this topic, take a look at our Carbon Footprinting for Healthcare course here.

 The aim of SusQI is to improve the outcomes for patients and populations with minimal financial costs and harmful environmental impacts while adding social value at every opportunity.